 What does this mean for the understanding of the Jews of our day?
 Giving this Pauline theme its weakest possible meaning, it asserts that God continues to be present and to address Jewish believers in their synagogue services.
 The testimonies of God's mercy in the past as celebrated in the synagogue worship remain a way of divine action, for "his gifts and call are irrevocable."
 We have here the answer to a question crucial to the Jewish-Christian dialogue.
 What is the present synagogue worship before God?
 Is the Christian forced to regard present Jewish worship as an empty form, as words and gestures without meaning?
 Or is he able to acknowledge in Jewish worship the presence of the living God?
 The conciliar text answers this question by its adoption and use of the Pauline theme.
-God remains present in his gifts to Israel.8
+God remains present in his gifts to Israel.8 new appreciation of Judaism and the That Jewish preople has some full derin in the Latest de claration of this Hotiness Pope John Paul II, In an Audiense with American Tewish Committee leaders Coursey 15, 1985 to Commonwormer 614 BURNIVEL'SEVY Artase.
+23 NESTA THEHMAN TY & REHARME I can for these 40/64 41++3 FATHEY WE RES

-Max Dimont, Jews, God and History (New York: Simon and Schuster, 1962).
+^{} Max Dimont, Jews, God and History (New York: Simon and Schuster, 1962).
+8 Gregory Baum in Ecumenist (May-June, 1965).